|Catch us at:|

 All Shively Labs branched combiners can be mounted on their sides, or in a number of other custom orientations (for example: around corners).
 Because the design of the matching section is electrically significant, these custom orientations have limitations.
 Please consult the factory for information and advice regarding specific systems.
 Each custom-oriented system must be tested at the factory in its final installed configuration, and it is not recommended that the system be installed in the field in any other configuration than that for which it was tested.

-All Shively Labs combiners and bandpass filters are fabricated using modern temperature-compensation materials and techniques.
+All Shively Labs combiners and bandpass filters except the 29xx series are fabricated using modern temperature-compensation materials and techniques.
 These filters are designed to operated at temperature ranges exceeding 160°F (71° C).
 Forced air cooling is used to keep the units operating at typical transmitter room temperatures.
 However, should the forced air cooling fail on the filter for a specific station, the filter is designed to continue operating at rated power.
 A slight increase in VSWR may be experienced on some closely-tuned filters, but this increase should not generally cause any foldback in the transmitter.